Frederick III, Holy Roman Emperor: Death

 In his last years Friedrich remained in the region on the Danube, in Vienna and in Linz.
-In 1492 he was elected Knight of the Order of the Golden Fleece.
-Since February 1493, Frederick's health deteriorated increasingly.
-In the Lent of 1493, Friedrich's personal physicians diagnosed Kaiser in the left leg as a symptom, usually referred to as age-burning, in the research literature, which according to current medical terminology is considered to be the result of arteriosclerosis.
-On 8 June 1493 he was amputated under the direction of the surgeon Hans Seyff in the Linz castle of the affected area of the leg.
+In 1492, he was elected Knight of the Order of the Golden Fleece.
+Starting in February 1493, Frederick's health deteriorated increasingly.
+During the Lent season of 1493, Friedrich's personal physicians diagnosed "age-burning" in the left leg from his symptoms, generally considered to be the result of arteriosclerosis.
+On 8 June 1493, the affected area of his leg was amputated under the direction of the surgeon Hans Seyff in the Linz Castle.
 This leg amputation is considered one of the most famous and best-documented surgical procedures of the entire Middle Ages.

 Although Frederick initially survived the procedure well, he died on 19 August 1493 in Linz at the age of 77.
 The contemporaries cited as the cause of death the consequences of leg amputation, senility or rapid diarrhea caused by melon consumption.
 His bowels were probably buried separately on 24 August 1493 in the Linz parish church.
-The arrival of Turks in Carinthia and Carniola delayed the arrival of Maximilian and with it the funeral service.
+The arrival of the Ottoman Turks in Carinthia and Carniola delayed the arrival of Maximilian and with it the funeral service.
 On 6 and 7 December 1493, the funeral took place in St. Stephen's Cathedral.

-His grave, built by Nikolaus Gerhaert von Leyden, in St. Stephen's Cathedral, Vienna, is one of the most important works of sculptural art of the Late Middle Ages.
+His grave, built by Nikolaus Gerhaert, in St. Stephen's Cathedral, is one of the most important works of sculptural art of the Late Middle Ages.
 (His amputated leg was buried with him.)
 The heavily adorned tomb was not completed until 1513, two decades after Frederick's death, and has survived in its original condition.